top of page

 2nd Mode: Cross-Sliding (Wave-Particle Duality)

-The bubble fields emitted by the system's components interact such that they produce an underlying interference pattern within the ether.
+The bubble fields emitted by the system's components interact such that they produce an underlying interference pattern within the environment.
 Constructive interference between bubbles induces sliding with respect to the entity's trajectory within the system.
 Destructive interference inhibits sliding that results in a “collapse of the wave function” since an entity no longer slides, and as a result, loses its wave-like nature.

-Delayed-choice situations also become easier to understand with this classical model since the actual timing of collapse is autonomous within the bubble environment.
+Delayed-choice situations become easier to understand with this classical model since the actual timing of collapse is autonomous within the bubble environment.

-This occurs regardless of the photon's relative position to the beam splitter and may manifest at any moment, and at any time, as the system dynamically recovers between states.
-The specific moment of when the delayed choice effect actually becomes apparent is inconsequential since the photon’s location will adjust accordingly to the aggregate bubble pattern that applies to the system at that particular moment.
-In my model, collapse is not a crude and abrupt process, but rather an elegant one as the system dynamically recovers between states.
+This occurs regardless of the photon's relative position to the beam splitter, and may manifest at any moment and at any time, as the system dynamically recovers between states.
+The specific moment of when the delayed choice effect becomes apparent is inconsequential since the photon’s location will adjust accordingly to the aggregate bubble pattern that applies to the system at that particular moment.

 Measurement And Non-Locality

-It is important to note however that the concept of measur
+However, the concept of measur

 ement is irrelevant since the collapse of a system due to destructive interference bubble patterns may occur prior to the actual act of measurement itself.